 Great Rosarians of the World™ XII

-We are delighted to announce that our speaker/honoree for GROW XII will be Alain Meilland of Meilland International, the legendary French rose company that boasts six generations of family ownership and management.
+The speaker/honoree for GROW XII was Alain Meilland of Meilland International, the legendary French rose company that boasts six generations of family ownership and management.

-The dates for GROW XII will be January 21-22, 2012.
-The Saturday program will be a workshop and panel discussion on pruning and growing Old Roses in Southern California using sustainable horticulture.
-This event will be held in the Rose Garden or Teaching Greenhouse (in the case of inclement weather) at the Huntington Botanical Gardens from 1:00 pm to 3:00 pm.
+The dates for GROW XII were January 21-22, 2012.
+The Saturday program was a workshop and panel discussion on pruning and growing Old Roses in Southern California using sustainable horticulture.

-M. Meilland's program will be on Sunday, January 22, at 2:00 pm.
-The program will be held in Friends' Hall, across from the main entrance at the ticket booth at the Huntington.
+M. Meilland's program was on Sunday, January 22, at 2:00 pm.
+The program was held in Friends' Hall, across from the main entrance at the ticket booth at the Huntington.

-M. Meilland will also be honored in New York in June 2012 as part of a weekend of Great Rosarians of the World™ XII festivities.
+M. Meilland was also honored in New York in June 2012 as part of a weekend of Great Rosarians of the World™ XII festivities.